Wladimir Klitschko: Klitschko vs. Botha, Mercer, McCline

 Klitschko returned to Germany for the next defence of his WBO title against Francois Botha.
 The fight took place at Hanns-Martin-Schleyer-Halle in Stuttgart, the same venue where Botha had fought Axel Schulz for the IBF title six years earlier, in the most watched boxing match in German TV history.
 According to Botha's coach Abel Sanchez, Botha was in the best shape of his career.
 The South African contender was game in the opening rounds, trying to catch Klitschko with the right hook, but Klitschko was successfully keeping him at the end of his jab.
 In the eighth round, Klitschko caught him with a counter right hand and then hit Botha with several shots, knocking him down with a left hook.
 Botha got up, but was unsteady on his feet and had both eyes swollen, proceeding the referee to stop the bout.

-Klitschko had his next title defence scheduled three months later, on 29 June 2002 at Etess Arena in Atlantic City, New Jersey, against former WBO heavyweight champion Ray Mercer.
+Klitschko had his next title defence scheduled three months later, on 29 June 2002 at Etess Arena in Atlantic City, New Jersey, against former WBO heavyweight titleholder Ray Mercer.
 It was the first time in his professional career that Klitschko fought an Olympic Gold medalist.
 41-year-old Mercer, having fought Lennox Lewis and Evander Holyfield throughout his career, was expected to be a tough challenge for Klitschko that would give him and Lennox Lewis, the WBC and The Ring champion, a second common opponent (along with Francois Botha) and a bout comparable to Lewis vs. Tyson.
 During the build-up to the bout, Mercer referred to Klitschko as "Russian Tommy Morrison".
 Since his comeback in 2001, Mercer had won four fights over journeymen, three of them inside two rounds, prior to the Klitschko bout.